Surajdoberiyal/portfolio/content/projects/Dialmantra.md

 showInProjects: true
 ---

-Dialmantra website is helping for small business to start mini call center.
+Dialmantra is a platform that helps small businesses set up their own mini call centers with ease.
+It empowers teams to manage customer communication efficiently and professionally.